 - Increased heart rate

-- Dental issues (also known as “Meth mouth”)
+- Severe dental problems such as tooth decay (also known as “Meth mouth”)

-- Increased risk of HIV or AIDS (when sharing needles)
+- Increased risk of HIV, AIDS, or Hepatitis B

 - Dilated pupils